SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 If the condition evaluates to ``true``, code execution continues as usual;
 if the condition evaluates to ``false``, code execution ends, and your app is terminated.

+Suitable scenarios for an assertion check include:

+* An integer subscript index is passed to a custom subscript implementation, but the subscript index value could be too low or too high.

+* A value is passed to a function, but an invalid value means that the function cannot fulfill its task.

+* An optional value is currently ``nil``, but a non-``nil`` value is essential for subsequent code to execute successfully.

 If your code triggers an assertion while running in a debug environment, such as when you build and run an app in Xcode, you can see exactly where the invalid state occurred